 Mark D. Hardyment

-Director, Transportation, Noise and Environmental Programs
+Director, Government and Environmental Affairs

 Director, Business, Property and Administrative Services

 Lucy M. Burghdorf

 Chief, Airport Fire Department

 Do Burbank, Glendale, and Pasadena own the Airport?